A counterexample to the Cantelli conjecture through the Skorokhod embedding problem: Construction

+Figure \ref{fig:5} shows a simulation of the functions $f_1$ and $\varphi$ (that one can do thanks to an almost explicit nature of our construction).

-It is not difficult to construct a compact set $\compact$ satisfying the assumptions of Theorem~\ref{t:sol-pb}.
-Actually, if in the standard construction of the Cantor set, one chooses to remove on the $n$-th step an $\frac{1}{(n+1)^2}$-th part around the middle of the previously constructed intervals, the obtained Cantor set $\compact$ satisfies the assumptions of Theorem~\ref{t:sol-pb}.
-Moreover, for this Cantor set, an even stronger estimate holds: $Leb(I\setminus \compact ) \ge \alpha |I|^2$ for some universal constant $\alpha$.
+It is not difficult to construct a compact set $\compact$ satisfying the assumptions of Theorem \ref{t:sol-pb}.
+Actually, if in the standard construction of the Cantor set, one chooses to remove on the $n$th step an $\frac{1}{(n+1)^2}$th part around the middle of the previously constructed intervals, the obtained Cantor set $\compact$ satisfies these assumptions.
+Moreover, for this Cantor set, an even stronger estimate holds: $\operatorname{Leb}(I\setminus\compact) \ge\alpha|I|^2$ for some universal constant $\alpha$.

-Once such a set $\compact$ is constructed, the above arguments allow us to deduce Theorem~\ref{t:main} from Theorem~\ref{t:sol-pb}.
-So the task of disproving the Cantelli conjecture is reduced to proving Theorem~\ref{t:sol-pb}.
+Once such a set $\compact$ is constructed, the above arguments allow us to deduce Theorem \ref{t:main} from Theorem \ref{t:sol-pb}.
+So, the task of disproving the Cantelli conjecture is reduced to proving Theorem \ref{t:sol-pb}.